greenwolfe/OpenLab/README.txt

-3)  highlighting is a problem - try reproducing ui-state-default with my own css, then modifying it ??? (figured it out, then simplified ... done) handle username for header in activity if called from acvity list rather than calendar (and therefore has no group). (done) for header text, pass group array and not eventID (done)
+3)  highlighting is a problem - try reproducing ui-state-default with my own css, then modifying it ??? (figured it out, then simplified ... done) handle username for header in activity if called from acvity list rather than calendar (and therefore has no group). (done) for header text, pass group array and not eventID (done) Focus just on the grouping and in-class/out-of-class features of the student activity view. (done)
+***invite and accept dialogs, also require selecting in-class and out-of-class, and some way this is highlighted in the calendar. (done)

 Installation Notes: